SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge-on-k8s.md

 The **$DREMIO_USER** and **$DREMIO_PASSWORD** credentials are substituted during installation based on the values provided in datahub-config.json.

-In case you want to modify memory settings for Dremio master or executor, you must not exceed the following constraints:
+In case you want to modify resource settings for Dremio master or executor, you must not exceed the following constraints:
 * at maximum 48 GB RAM for each, master and executor
 * only one executor